bobvanderlinden/probot-auto-merge/README.md

     - merge
 ```

-This can be combined with conditions on global level, as the global conditions will take presedence.
+This can be combined with conditions on global level, as the global conditions will take precedence.
 The following example will not trigger a merge when a PR has the `blocking` label, regardless what the rules say:

 ```yaml
 blockingLabels: